nbeaver/vim-help-file/README.rst

 thus it will not follow correctly tags such as ``|command-mode|``.

-The `included vim script <./tweak.vim>`_ script fixes this and related problems, which is why it's necessary to source it when invoking vim on `vimtips.txt <./vimtips.txt>`_.
+The `included vim script <./tweak.vim>`_ script fixes this and related problems, which is why it's necessary to source it when invoking vim on `vim-notes.txt <./vim-notes.txt>`_.

 If you prefer to use a web browser to view documentation, you can generate HTML output with ``make``.